- About the Firm (15)

 Gestational Agreements are a great option for couples that find themselves unable to carry a pregnancy to term, or who are facing severe risks if a pregnancy is carried to term.
 If you are considering a surrogacy arrangement, discuss your options with your health care professional.
 In addition, it is very important to choose the right family lawyer to help you draft and establish a valid, enforceable Gestational Agreement.

-For further information about surrogacy and gestational agreements, as well as other family law issues, Board Certified Family Law attorney Laci Bowman and the family law group at Godwin Bowman & Martinez can be a valuable source of assistance.
+For further information about surrogacy and gestational agreements, as well as other family law issues, Board Certified Family Law attorney Laci Bowman and the family law group at Godwin Bowman PC can be a valuable source of assistance.
 You can reach her direct line at 214-939-4468.